-Officers can obtain guidance on procurement matters from the Victorian Local Government Best Practice Procurement Guidelines 2013.
+Officers can obtain guidance on procurement matters from:

 5.3 Internal Controls

 The Council will install and maintain a framework of internal controls over procurement processes that will ensure:

 - a) More than one person is involved in and responsible for, each procurement transaction. - b) Transparency in the procurement process. - c) A clearly documented audit trail exists for procurement activities and functions. - d) Appropriate authorisations are obtained and documented. - e) Systems are in place for appropriate monitoring and performance measurement. - f) Maintain all records relevant to administering this Policy in accordance with the Public Records Act 1973 (Vic).